ryanmcginnis/adl/README.md

 ## Requirements

-Before you run it, open the script and set the `DEFAULT_OUPUT` variable to your preferred path.
+Before you run it, open the script and set the `DEFAULT_OUTPUT` variable to your preferred path.

 The script is compatible with items marked `Stream Only`.